Iterative Plotting

 So this is interesting!
 We see that somehow we’ve made our points hollow on the inside.
 Well, that has to do with the shape we picked.
 There are lots of options for shapes we could use, and we can see all our options in this handy graphic here:

 So notice we specified point # 21.
-This point has a dark outter circle and a fill colour in the middle.
-When using a point option with an outter boundary and an inner fill, the argument colour
+This point has a dark outer circle and a fill color in the middle.
+When using a point option with an outer boundary and an inner fill, the argument colour

-refers to the outter boundary line, and the argument fill
+refers to the outer boundary line, and the argument fill

-refers to the colour filling inside.
+refers to the color filling inside.
 Let’s see how this works by changing colour = "black"

 and fill = "red"